SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 **Introduction and overview**

+We'll be using the OSGeo Live desktop to import Ordnance Survey Open Roads data into a PostGIS database.
+Once loaded and configured the data will be built into a network topology for use with pgRouting.
+With a working network we'll explore the different routing solutions with some use cases.

 **Initial setup**

 Have you got a DVD drive on your laptop?

-* Yes : get one of the OSGeo Live DVDs at FOSS4G UK
+* Yes: get one of the OSGeo Live DVDs at FOSS4G UK
-* No : download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-vm-9.5.7z/download) for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-i386.iso/download) or [64bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-amd64.iso/download)) for a USB drive.
+* No: download either the [VM image](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-vm-9.5.7z/download) for VirtualBox or the ISO ([32bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-i386.iso/download) or [64bit](https://sourceforge.net/projects/osgeo-live/files/9.5/osgeo-live-9.5-amd64.iso/download)) for a USB drive.

 **Previewing data**